Ultimate Guide to Hiking the Stairway to Heaven, Ireland

-The first carpark at Cuilcagh Mountain or rather the Marble Arch Caves Car Park will cost £5, but they’ll take five euro if you haven’t any sterling.
+Cuilcagh Boardwalk carpark is the first carpark at Cuilcagh Mountain it is called the Marble Arch Caves Car Park and it will cost £5, but they’ll take five euros if you haven’t any sterling.

-The actual Stairway to Heaven hike starts at the 2nd parking lot the Legnabrocky car park.
-There are in fact 2 carparks on the trail.
+The actual Stairway to Heaven hike starts at the 2nd parking lot of the Legnabrocky car park.
+There are in fact 2 car parks on the trail.
 The first adds another 1.2 km to the hike but the Legnabrocky car park is very small and gets full quickly.

 You won’t see the boardwalk but you will pass a river and at the end of the gravel road you will spot Cuilcagh Mountain and where the boardwalk begins.
 The boardwalk is around 1.6 km long and it is literally an uphill climb.
 As mentioned before lots of stairs to manage but the views are simply phenomenal so stop and rest and take loads of photos.

 You will see views of Fermanagh for miles and be able to get some great shots of Lough Atona.
 This Loch was formed during the last ice age and is over 1300 years old.

 How many steps does the Stairway to Heaven have?

 450 steps in total and yes it takes some stamina but there are small platform rest points along the way so you can stop and get some stunning photos.

 What should I wear hiking the Stairway to Heaven?